Archival Storage, SSD & Memory

 1. A datanode storage location /grid/dn/disk0 on DISK should be configured with [DISK]file:///grid/dn/disk0

-2. A datanode storage location /grid/dn/ssd0 on SSD can should configured with [SSD]file:///grid/dn/ssd0
+2. A datanode storage location /grid/dn/ssd0 on SSD should be configured with [SSD]file:///grid/dn/ssd0

 3. A datanode storage location /grid/dn/archive0 on ARCHIVE should be configured with [ARCHIVE]file:///grid/dn/archive0